tomshaffner/PiThermalCam/README.md

 b.
     pip3 install the requirements_without_opencv.txt

-    Download, build, and install OpenCV locally (painstaking process, but results in more optimized code).
+    Download, build, and install OpenCV locally (painstaking process, but results in more optimized code.).

     Install cmapy using --no-deps pip3 flag to avoid installing OpenCV via pip3.